caos30/srr_timer/README.md

 But i have a list of pending features to implement, so you're welcome ;)

-- add version number visible in the interface (probably in the "settings" dialog)
 - add to the configuration dialog a way to adjust the hours that define a new day (now by default is setted to 05:00am)
 - multi-user and login system
 - add a way to edit the times on other days than today.
 It can be done only accessing to the database.